TechnicalPursuit/TIBET/doc/markdown/tibet-test.1.md

   * `--karma` :
     Turns on/off the search for a `karma` binary and `karma.conf.js` file.
-Using `--no-karma` will force TIBET's basic PhantomJS-driven test execution.
+Using `--no-karma` will force TIBET's basic headless test execution.
 The default value is false.

   * `--suite` :